 The 1927 Camden City Directory shows Albert Fields living at 1230 Whitman Avenue.
 He was then working as an electrician.
 On June 23, 1927 he began serving with the Camden Fire Department, working at Ladder Company 4, South 10th Street and Morgan Street.
 When the 1929 Directory was compiled Alfred A. Fields was still living at 1230 Whitman Avenue.

-Alfred A. Fields served with the Camden Fire Department as late as December 31, 1934.
-He was still residing at 1327 Princess Avenue when he passed away on April 13, 1937.
+Alfred A. Fields took ill and was hospitalized on November 6, 1936.
+He passed away at West Jersey Hospital on April 13, 1937.
 His mother joined him on May 10, 1937.
 They are both buried at Calvary Cemetery.

 RETURN TO CAMDEN'S INTERESTING PEOPLE PAGE